elijah-atkins/game-of-life/README.md

 - Breaks down above steps into appropriate sub-tasks implemented with helper functions to improve readability
 - Uses double buffering to update grid with next generation.
-- Does something well-documented with the edge of the grid. (e.g. wrap around to the far side--most fun!--or assumes all edge cells are permanently dead.)
+- Edge of grid wraps around to the far side of the grid

 ### Custom Features
 - Responsive layout will generate board based on cell size and window width and heigth